Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 ---

+### Step 1: Add Your Web API Key

+The application needs your unique Web API Key to connect to your Firebase project.

+1.  **Find Your API Key**: In the [Firebase Console](https://console.firebase.google.com/), go to **Project settings > General**.
+Under "Your apps," find your web app and look for the `apiKey` in the "Firebase SDK snippet" section.

+2.  **Edit the Code**: Open the file `src/lib/firebase.ts`.

+3.  **Add Your Key**: On line 11, replace the placeholder `"YOUR_API_KEY"` with the actual API Key you just found.
+The line should look like this:

+    ```javascript
+    apiKey: "aiZasY..._your_actual_key_...w5iA", // This is just an example
+    ```

+> **This is the most critical step to make the app work.**

+---

-### Step 1: Configure the Server-Side Key
+### Step 2: Configure the Server-Side Key

-The server needs a special key to securely access Firebase services like Firestore.
+The server needs a special key to securely access Firebase services like Firestore and Auth.

 1.  **Create `.env.local`**: If it doesn't already exist, create a file named `.env.local` in the main folder of your project.